Jumbo loan qualifications, limits and more

 To qualify for a jumbo loan, you generally need a higher credit score than you might for a conventional loan.
 Lenders use your credit score to see if you’re financially reliable, with higher scores helping to demonstrate greater financial responsibility.

 Lenders will review your credit report for any negative items, such as missed or late payments, foreclosures and bankruptcy.
-After a certain length of time, these items may become seasoned — meaning their impact on your credit score reduces.
-However, you may be asked to explain the reason for any derogatory events.
-When applying for a mortgage, it's generally considered best to wait until these items have fallen off of your credit report, which could take several years from the date they were reported for bankruptcy or foreclosure.
+After a certain length of time, these items may become seasoned—meaning their impact on your credit score diminishes.
+However, you may be asked to explain the reason for any derogatory events, such as bankruptcy or foreclosure.

 Debt-to-income ratio (DTI)